KSanthanesh/Yoga-Mindfulness/README.md

 - Timing table for yoga session
 - Header and footer same as in Homepage

-This page provides the client sufficient information to decide to join the yoga training
+This page provides the client sufficient information to decide to join the yoga training.

+## Colours

 ## Contact
 The final page is designed for clients and public enquires.
 The page contains following information: